roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

  ```
 ### 2. Data Preprocessing
 **`convert_os_status(data)`**
-  Converts the 'OS_STATUS' column to an 'event' column with binary values.
+  - **Purpose**: Converts the 'OS_STATUS' column to an 'event' column with binary values.
 '1' is converted to 1 (event), and other values are converted to 0 (no event).

 ```python